 Hindman ordered an attack, led by Brigadier General John S. Marmaduke’s cavalry and William C. Quantrill’s partisans.
 Herron, fearing that Hindman had destroyed Blunt’s force, directed his men to stand firm.
-But the Federals, exhausted from marching nearly 100 miles in three days, began falling back.
+But the Federals were exhausted from marching nearly 100 miles in three days, and they began falling back.
 Hindman did not capitalize on this early advantage; he instead ordered his men to take defensive positions and wait for Herron to attack.

 As both sides settled into defenses and traded artillery fire, Blunt heard the guns and realized that Hindman had outflanked him.
 “My God, they’re in our rear!” he exclaimed as he wheeled his troops around and hurried to Herron’s aid.

 On the battlefield, Herron guessed that since the Confederates had stopped their advance, their numbers must be small.
-He therefore ordered an attack; the Federals charged twice but could not make headway.
-Hindman responded with a charge of his own, but Federal artillery beat it back.
+He therefore ordered an attack, during which the Federals charged twice but could not make headway.
+Hindman responded with a charge of his own, but Federal artillery beat the Confederates back.

 Blunt’s Federals began arriving on the scene around 4 p.m., pouring enfilade fire into Hindman’s flank.
 Brigadier General J.O.
 “Jo” Shelby’s Confederate cavalry counterattacked, preventing Blunt from breaking the line.
 Nightfall ended the fighting.

-The Confederates held their ground, but the weather turned bitter cold, the troops lacked ammunition for a second day of fighting, and the animals lacked forage to survive.
-Thus, Hindman ordered a withdrawal back toward Van Buren during the night.
+The Confederates held their ground, but the weather turned bitterly cold, the troops lacked ammunition for a second day of fighting, and the animals lacked forage to survive.
+Hindman therefore ordered a withdrawal back toward Van Buren during the night.
 Men wrapped blankets around wagon wheels so the Federals could not hear the retreat.
-Thousands of soldiers, who had been reluctantly conscripted into the Confederate army, deserted along the way.
+Thousands of soldiers (many of whom were disgruntled conscripts) deserted along the way.

-The next morning, Hindman sent a request to Blunt under a flag of truce for his men to collect the wounded and bury the dead.
-Hindman asked for a 36-hour armistice, but Blunt believed this was a ruse to cover a Confederate escape and countered with just six hours.
+The next morning, Hindman sent a message to Blunt under a flag of truce requesting that his Confederates be allowed to collect the wounded and bury the dead.
+Hindman asked for a 36-hour armistice, but Blunt believed this was a ruse to cover a Confederate escape and offered him just six hours.
 Hindman agreed; his army was already withdrawing, so six hours still gave him a day’s march ahead of his pursuers.